 Do’s and Don’t’s for Winter treks

 - Keep it light.
 Carry lightweight fleece and down jackets.
-Try to bring multifunctional woollen buffs, which can be used as a cap as well as to cover the face.
+Try to bring multi-functional woollen buffs, which can be used as a cap as well as to cover the face.

-- Get all the warm clothes that are lightweight.
+- Get all the lightweight, warm clothes.

 - Carry heavy woollen sweaters or down jackets.
 Only 1-2 fleece and 1 thick jacket work fine.
 Wear layers of t-shirts if you feel colder.